Spokane Divorce Attorney

 Our Divorce Attorneys in Spokane County Are Here to Help

 Family relationships are the most important influence on our personal lives.
 Our mission as a firm is to provide personalized client service that is attentive, understanding, and diligent throughout the entirety of your case.
 Our ultimate goal is to deliver highly successful legal results.

-For over twenty years, we have represented thousands of clients in divorce proceedings, including mediation, negotiation, and/or litigation of all the issues that may arise in a divorce case, such as child custody, child support, business valuation, property division, or spousal maintenance.
+For over thirty years, we have represented thousands of clients in divorce proceedings, including mediation, negotiation, and/or litigation of all the issues that may arise in a divorce case, such as child custody, child support, business valuation, property division, or spousal maintenance.

 Crouse Erickson is well equipped to answer any questions and handle all divorce matters, whether agreed or contested, straightforward or exceedingly complex.
 Call us today to see how we may be of service to you: 509-624-1380.